nckuglass/ICPackagingML/README.md

-This repository provides trained Scikit-Learn machine learning models used in the associated paper.
+This repository provides trained Scikit-Learn machine learning models used in the associated paper (Composition Optimization of Oxide Glasses for Advanced IC Packaging via Machine Learning).

-Each pickle file contains an artificial neural network (ANN) model trained using chemical composition descriptors to predict a specific glass property.
+Each pickle file contains an artificial neural network (ANN) model trained using chemical composition descriptors to predict a key glass property for IC packaging.

 model_Coefficient_of_Thermal_Expansion.pkl
 ANN model for predicting the coefficient of thermal expansion (CTE).